Why are silicon steel sheets used for motor cores? Couldn't we just use a solid piece of iron?

 Each thin silicon steel sheet is only 0.10–0.50 mm thick (slightly thicker than a sheet of paper); eddy currents can only occur in...
 Single sheet A small loop forms internally, making it impossible to bridge the gap between the pieces.

-Even better, apply a layer of insulating varnish between each sheet to completely cut off the “inter-sheet pathways” for eddy currents.
+Even better, applying a layer of insulating varnish between each sheet completely cuts off the “inter-sheet pathways” for eddy currents.

 As a result, the large eddy that could previously “plow straight through” the entire piece of iron is broken down into countless smaller eddies, each confined to a thin layer.